1. Royal Botanical Gardens

 20. Heritage Sites

-Hamilton’s historical roots run deep.
-Immerse yourself in a story that reveals how the city evolved into the vibrant, eclectic destination it is now.
+Hamilton’s historic roots run deep.
+Immerse yourself in a story that reveals how the city evolved into the vibrant, eclectic destination it is today.